 The aim behind storing your information is to provide you with more personalized results, depending upon your past transactions or your likes/dislikes.

-In such an Apps Database, the job that is carried out at the back isn’t displayed to the end-users.
+In such an Apps Database, the job that is carried out at the back isn’t displayed to the End-user Database.

-If you are a part of an organization that keeps track of their employee’s data, then you might be well aware of this type of database.
+If you are a part of an organization that keeps track of their employee’s data, then you might be well aware of Commercial Database.

 Third-party organizations make use of paid database versions so that they can access certain information.